 🔼Etymology of the name Jazer

-The name Jazer comes from the root-verb עזר (azar), meaning to help or support:
+The name Jazer comes from the verb עזר (azar), meaning to help or support:

 The name Jazer looks like a common expression of the verb עזר (azar), and would mean He Shall Help.
 For a meaning of the name Jazer, NOBSE Study Bible Name List proposes a descriptive Helpful.
 Jones' Dictionary of Old Testament Proper Names proposes a rather overly elaborate Whom The Lord Helps (our name does not contain a reference to YHWH).
 BDB Theological Dictionary doesn't offer an interpretation of our name but does list it under the verb עזר (azar).